Brief Research Description:

 - Selecting Multiple Order Statistics with a Graphics Processing Unit (with Erik Opavsky and Emircan Uysaler), submitted August 2013, (preprint version)

-- Greedy Algorithms for Joint Sparse Recovery (with Michael Cermak, David Hanle, and Yirong Jing), submitted July 2013, (preprint version with supplementary material)
+- Greedy Algorithms for Joint Sparse Recovery (with Michael Cermak, David Hanle, and Yirong Jing), IEEE Transactions on Signal Processing, accepted, January 2014. (preprint version with supplementary material)

 - Performance Comparisons for Greedy Algorithms in Compressed Sensing (with Jared Tanner), submitted March 2013, (preprint version)